A modernized Half-Uncial, from Edward Johnston’s “Writing & Illuminating, & Lettering,” 1906.

 Below are a few of the real commercial Uncial fonts I know and can recommend.
 These are all from Linotype.
 I should stress again that these are Uncials; they are not necessarily suitable for Irish, or any other Gaelic language.
 But that is really up to typesetters, designers, and clients in the end.

-The image above shows a digital version of American Uncial – the URW digitization, I believe.
+The image above shows a digital version of URW’s digitization of American Uncial.
 American Uncial was originally designed by Victor Hammer in 1943 and cast for him by the Dearborn Type Foundry a few years later.
 Victor Hammer was an Austrian typographer who dedicated his career to designing Uncial typefaces, which he also used to set books with at his own private presses.
 His first published typeface, Hammerschrift, was released by the Klingspor foundry in Offenbach, Germany, in 1923.

 The digital version of American Uncial is probably the most ubiquitous Uncial typeface in the world, including Ireland.
 Unfortunately, its forms are not quite Irish; its i is dotted, and the shape of the dot runs the risk of looking like an accented i, which it is not.
 American Uncial is unicase; the upper and lowercase letters are the same style and size.